 Description Mid terraced, two storey villa.

-Accommodation Ground Floor:

-Lounge and Kitchen.

-First Floor:

-2 Bedrooms and Shower Room with w.c.

-Gross internal floor area (m2) 65m2 or thereby.

-Neighbourhood and location The property is situated in an established mainly residential district in the village of Whithorn where adequate local facilities can be found.

-Age The property is likely to have been constructed around 1800.

-Weather Dry and bright.
+Accommodation Ground Floor: Lounge and Kitchen/Dining Room.
+First Floor: 3 Bedrooms, Dressing Room and Bathroom with w.c.
+Gross internal floor area (m2) 126m2 or thereby.
+Neighbourhood and location The property is situated in a mixed residential/commercial district in the centre of the village of Whithorn where adequate local facilities can be found.
+There is a primary school to the rear.
+Age The property is understood to have been constructed in the late 18th century.
+Weather Dry and bright following long dry spell.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-The chimney is of stone construction.
+There are two chimney heads of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and laid in slates with tiled ridging.
-Access to the roof void is via a hatch in the first floor hallway ceiling.
-The roof void is partially floored and lined and is not classed as habitable accommodation.
-There is a timber double glazed roof light.
-There is insulation in part of the roof void.
+The rear part of the roof is laid in concrete tiles.
+There was a very restricted view of the roof coverings at the rear.
+Access to the roof void is via stairs in the first floor hallway cupboard.
+This area is insulated and is partially floored.
+Our inspection was restricted at the visibly floored area only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are of cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction externally roughcast.
+The main walls are of solid stone construction with a painted finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front entrance door is timber with a UPVC double glazed rear door and a timber and glazed rear door.
-The windows are timber sash single glazed with a double glazed skylight above the stairs.
+The front entrance door is timber panelled with a timber and glazed rear door.
+The windows are of timber sash and timber casement single glazed with secondary glazing.
+There is a UPVC double glazed window in one of the bedrooms.